Pilot-Group-ESL/service.template/README.md

 - You can now test and commit your new service.

 #### Known issues
-- Web containers currently use a very simple reverse proxy setup via `Traefik`.
-Investigate in more details.
 - Update to PHPUnit 10 once it is supported by Symfony (Running 9.6 at the moment)
 - Test database variable does not get loaded from .env.test - hardcoded to config for now
 - Migrations are disabled in the workflow as we do not have any yet.